Ifeanyi55/Convert2Docx/README.md

 Please note that the converted `docx` file will be automatically downloaded to your working directory.

+Also, it is good to be aware that the pages of some pdf files are not correctly numbered.
+Therefore, when the conversion to docx is done, especially when converting selected pages, you might find that the page numbering is slightly different from what you are expecting.
+However, this "problem" does not occur when you convert the entire document to docx.

 Let's now see some examples:

 ### Convert entire pdf file to docx